levilansing/cocos2d-ScrollNode/README.md

 cocos2d-ScrollNode
 ==================

 A cocos2d ScrollNode that mimics the behavior of a UIScrollView.
-Requires NO modifications to cocos2d source!
+- Requires NO modifications to cocos2d source!
+- Compatible with cocos2d-iphone 2.0 and 2.1 (see separate versions in Source folder).

-ScrollNode mimics the standard horizontal and/or vertical scrolling of a UIScrollView.
-At this time it does not support paging or pinch to zoom.
+- ScrollNode mimics the standard horizontal and/or vertical scrolling of a UIScrollView
+- At this time it does not support paging or pinch to zoom.

 History
 ==================